 Subproperty of: E89 Propositional Object.
-P148 is composed of (forms part of): E89 Propositional Object the complete concept of a work that is member of (R10) the overall work realized by X.
+P148 is composed of (forms part of): E89 Propositional Object itself the complete concept of a work that is member of (R10) the overall work realized by X.

-This property associates an F2 Expression X with a structural component Y that conveys in itself Scope note:
+Scope note: This property associates an F2 Expression X with a structural component Y that conveys in

 It does not cover the relationship that exists between pre-existing expressions that are re-used in a new, larger expression and that new, larger expression.
-Such a relationship is modelled by R14 incorporates.
+Such a relationship is modelled by

+R14 incorporates.

-Examples: The Italian text of Dante's textual work entitled 'Divina Commedia' (F22) R5 has component the Night's Aria' (F22)
+Examples: The Italian text of Dante's textual work entitled 'Divina Commedia' (F22) R5 has component